-The very first GEB deployment will need to be fully governed in its initial stages because of the risks tied to the PID controller managing the system as well as the need for more infrastructure to be built so the protocol can be automated.
+The very first GEB deployment will need to be fully managed in its initial stages because of the risks tied to the PID controller managing the system as well as the need for more infrastructure to be built so the protocol can be automated.

-While a GEB is fully governed, almost all of its components can be upgraded and manually set up.
+While a GEB is fully managed/governed, almost all of its components can be upgraded and manually set up.
 Once it's governance minimized, only a few components can be upgraded and fewer parameters can be changed.

 You can take a look at the Governance Minimization Guide to see what will need to be done so that a GEB can be governance minimized.
 Stay alert for more updates from the Reflexer team regarding a timeline for RAI governance minimization.

 PID control is still a novel concept in DeFi.
 No other stable asset prior to RAI has been managed by an on-chain controller and there is no historical data that can help with the controller's modelling and simulations.